tildearrow/furnace/doc/4-instrument/sgu.md

       - `2` (**HALF_H**): half-sine; part of the wave after duty is silenced.
       - `3` (**ABS_L**): absolute-sine; part of the wave before duty is negated.
       - `4` (**ABS_H**): absolute-sine; part of the wave after duty is negated.
+      - "before" and "after" are relative to the channel duty's split point, so a negative duty (see `3`: pulse below) swaps which side of the wave each of these four affects.
     - bit 3 = `1`: quantizes waveform table lookup by zeroing low bits (stepped waveforms).
       - bits 0..2 select how many low bits are zeroed: `(bits 0..2 + 1)`.
 - `1`: **triangle.**